 As ghost restaurants haunt the American market in growing numbers, a second iteration of these delivery-only concepts is brewing.
 Looking to differentiate from rivals and drive fresh revenue, delivery platforms are partnering with celebrity chefs and lifestyle brands to launch flashy, limited-time restaurants with serious star power.

-In just the past two months alone, Grubhub launched two such brands with the help of restaurant group Lettuce Entertain You.
-In August, the companies launched Whole30’s first branded restaurant that offers diet-compliant lunches and dinners online for delivery exclusively through Grubhub.
+Last fall, Grubhub launched two such brands with the help of restaurant group Lettuce Entertain You.
+In August of of 2019, the companies launched Whole30’s first branded restaurant that offers diet-compliant lunches and dinners online for delivery exclusively through Grubhub.
 A few weeks later, Lettuce and Grubhub announced a partnership with Bon Appetit to create a virtual restaurant called Bon Appetit, Delivered, which features the most popular dishes from the brand’s magazine, website and Instagram feed.